Connect Spinnaker to Amazon Elastic Container Registry

-In order to automate updating the token, we will use a sidecar container with a script that does it for us.
-Since both Clouddriver and the sidecar container need access to the ECR access token, we will use a shared volume to store the access token.
+In order to automate updating the token, use a sidecar container with a script that does it for you.
+Since both Clouddriver and the sidecar container need access to the ECR access token, you use a shared volume to store the access token.

-The sidecar we’re going to add does not start with an access token, it needs to be able to request an access token from ECR.
+The sidecar you’re going to add does not start with an access token.
+It needs to be able to request an access token from ECR.
 The Spinnaker installation must have the

 AmazonEC2ContainerRegistryReadOnly policy attached to the role assigned in order to request and update the required access token.